Logarithmic motivic homotopy theory: Introduction

 \subsection{Why avoid $\mathbb{A}^1$-invariance?}

-One of the most successful tools in the study of the algebraic $K$-theory of a ring is the theory of trace methods, that is, the study of trace maps from $K$-theory to much more computable invariants derived from Hochschild homology, such as $\THH$ and $\TC$, and in the analysis of their (homotopy) fibers.
+One of the effective tools for studying the algebraic $K$-theory of a ring is the theory of trace methods.
+This involves examining trace maps from $K$-theory to more computable invariants derived from Hochschild homology, such as $\THH$ and $\TC$, along with an analysis of their (homotopy) fibers.

-Unfortunately, it is not so hard to show (going back to the work of Weibel-Geller \cite{MR0965242}) that if we apply Voevodsky's $\mathbb{A}^1$-localization functor $L_{\mathbb{A}^1}$ we have $L_{\mathbb{A}^{1}} \THH \simeq L_{\mathbb{A}^{1}} \HH \simeq0$.
-Therefore, regardless of any assumption of regularity, it is impossible to extract information about (topological) Hochschild homology from Voevodsky’s framework.
-The situation for $\TC$ does not improve, since a result of Elmanto \cite{EEnonA1} shows that $L_{\mathbb{A}^{1}} \TC$ vanishes after profinite completion.
-These kind of no-go results clearly show that, at a very fundamental level, $\mathbb{A}^1$-motivic homotopy theory is incompatible with trace methods.
+While algebraic $K$-theory is represented in the realm of motivic homotopy theory, the scenario is strikingly different for (topological) Hochschild homology and its variants.
+It is relatively straightforward to show, following the work of Weibel and Geller \cite{MR0965242}, that when we apply Voevodsky's $\mathbb{A}^1$-localization functor $L_{\mathbb{A}^1}$, we have $L_{\mathbb{A}^{1}} \THH \simeq L_{\mathbb{A}^{1}} \HH \simeq 0$.
+This indicates that, regardless of any regularity assumptions, it is impossible to extract information about (topological) Hochschild homology within Voevodsky's framework.

+The situation does not improve for $\TC$, as a result by Elmanto \cite{EEnonA1} demonstrates that $L_{\mathbb{A}^{1}} \TC$ vanishes after profinite completion.
+These no-go results clearly illustrate that, at a fundamental level, $\mathbb{A}^1$-motivic homotopy theory is incompatible with trace methods.